-Our gross sales to customers outside of the United States were approximately 23%, 22% and 20% of consolidated gross sales for the years ended December 31, 2013, 2012 and 2011, respectively, and our growth strategy includes further expanding our international business.
+Our gross sales to customers outside of the United States were approximately 23%, 23% and 22% of consolidated gross sales for the years ended December 31, 2014, 2013 and 2012, respectively, and our growth strategy includes further expanding our international business.
 If we are unable to continue to expand distribution of our products outside the United States, our growth rate could be adversely affected.
 In many international markets, we have limited operating experience and in some areas we have no operating experience.
 It is costly to establish, develop and maintain international operations and develop and promote our brands in international markets.
 Our percentage gross profit margins in many international markets are expected to be less than the comparable percentage gross profit margins obtained in the U.S. We face and will continue to face substantial risks associated with having foreign operations, including: economic and/or political instability in our international markets; restrictions on or costs relating to the repatriation of foreign profits to the United States, including possible taxes and/or withholding obligations on any repatriations; and tariffs and/or trade restrictions.
-These risks could have a significant impact on our ability to sell our products on a competitive basis in international markets are subject to risks relating to appropriate compliance with legal and regulatory requirements in local jurisdictions, potential difficulties in staffing and managing local operations, higher product damages, particularly when products are shipped long distances, potentially higher incidence of fraud and/or corruption, credit risk of local customers and distributors and potentially adverse tax consequences.
+These risks could have a significant impact on our ability to sell our products on a competitive basis in international markets and could have a material adverse effect on our business, financial condition and results of operations.
+Also, our operations outside of the United States are subject to risks relating to appropriate compliance with legal and regulatory requirements in local jurisdictions, potential difficulties in staffing and managing local operations, higher product damages, particularly when products are shipped long distances, potentially higher incidence of fraud and/or corruption, credit risk of local customers and distributors and potentially adverse tax consequences.